echasnovski/mini.nvim/MAINTAINING.md

     # REPLACE `xx` with your version number
     TAG_NAME="v0.xx.0" TAG_MESSAGE="Version 0.xx.0" make dual_release
     ```
+- Check that standalone repositories actually got updates (tag + `stable`): manually visit some of them (at least new modules) on GitHub.
+- Close all beta-testing issues for new plugins.
 - Use development version in 'CHANGELOG.md' ('0.xx.0.9000').
 Commit.
 - Check for `TODO`s about actions to be done *after* release.